kurtbuilds/libninja/README.md

 ## Deriving traits for generated structs

-You can derive traits for the generated structs by passing them using `--derive` flags:
+You can derive traits for the generated structs by passing them using one (or many) `--derive` arguments:

 ```bash
 libninja gen --lang rust --repo libninjacom/plaid-rs --derive oasgen::OaSchema -o .
 Plaid ~/path/to/plaid/openapi.yaml